jazzcrazed/jazzcrazed.github.io/contents/articles/2014-10-17-feeling-on-cue.md

 In the time since, I've had my moments -- some made sense, others didn't.
 I realize in general that I need to achieve a certain level of isolation from the world -- I'm sure meditation would be effective for controlling this were I to learn it.
 But the most important learning, that I *constantly* have to repeat to myself, is to ***allow*** the moments to happen, as best I can wherever and whenever I am.
 And maybe even more importantly for me, to allow them to *not happen* if they just aren't going to.
 The problem I have with *not* emoting in the way I want to is a tendency to try to force it, and instead being left with numbness.
 And that's worse territory to be in.
 Not being hard on myself and trying to force it is a skill I'm learning very slowly, but it might be the most important one to learn.

-Anyway, this was a bit rambling, but also satisfyingly cathartic after all.
+Anyway, I don't have much more to say about this, and I've been a bit rambling anyway.
+But it was also satisfyingly cathartic after all.
 So at least I have that.
 Thanks for reading!

 Miss you, Dad.
 I'm grateful for the growth I've experienced in the year since you left us.
 I've apparently got a lot of growth left to do.